 Message time-to-live

 A client can specify a time-to-live value in milliseconds for each message it sends.
-This value defines a message expiration time which is the sum of the message’s time-to-live and the GMT it is sent (for transacted sends, this is the time the client sends the message, not the time the transaction is committed).
+This is used to determine the message's expiration time which is calculated by adding the time-to-live value specified on the send method to the time the message was sent (for transacted sends, this is the time the client sends the message, not the time the transaction is committed).

 A JMS provider should do its best to accurately expire messages; however, JMS does not define the accuracy provided.
 It is not acceptable to simply ignore time-to-live.